-- 15. Objective This can be the same as the purpose or question.
+- 15. \Objective This can be the same as the purpose or question.
 It is in statement form, so if it is written as a question on the lab, it needs to be turned into a statement.
-Written word for word unless changing from a question. - 16.
-Materials A complete listing of the specific amounts and concentrations of materials used in the lab.
-This list should be written in column form with spaces between the columns for ease of reading. - 17.
-Procedure This is a summary write up of the actual steps to be followed in the lab.
+Written word for word unless changing from a question. - 16. \Materials A complete listing of the specific amounts and concentrations of materials used in the lab.
+This list should be written in column form with spaces between the columns for ease of reading. - 17. \Procedure - This is a summary write up of the actual steps to be followed in the lab.
 Although this is not a word for word write up of the steps already given to you, it should be specific enough to let the instructor know the student (and anyone else seeing the lab) understands the procedure well enough to carry out the steps.
 This needs to be a step by step listing of the protocol. - 18.
 Data/Analysis This section is the area where data is collected, organized, and presented.
-It is also the section where tables and graphs are drawn and where the lab questions are answered (incomplete sentences). - Tables, Charts, Pictures (Cell Phone), Labeled graphs, Diagrams Use when applicable - Qualitative and quantitative data - (AP ONLY) Be sure to do statistics whenever possible.
-For example: T-Test, Chi-Square Test, Error Bars - Under each graph, briefly describe the result (s).
+It is also the section where tables and graphs are drawn and where the lab questions are answered (incomplete sentences). - Tables, Charts, Pictures (Cell Phone), Labeled graphs, Diagrams Use when applicable - Qualitative and quantitative data - Under each graph, briefly describe the result (s).
 You do not need complete sentences.
 You can bullet here.
 Interpreting data is key in this class.
-You will have to do this on the AP Exam and Biology EOC.
+You will have to do this on the Biology EOC.
 The more practice you have, the better. - 19.
 Conclusion This is the most important part of any lab report.
 It takes time to write correctly so don't rush.
 This is a restatement of the background and purpose as well as a brief recap of the procedure and answered questions.
 It is also the section of the lab where the ultimate learning is discussed and where problems with the lab and possible corrections to the problems are addressed.
 I do not care whether or not you and your group enjoyed the lab, this is not what this section is for, you must write as if you were summarizing what was done, the results, their meaning, and possible sources of error. - This is where you give a detailed account of what happened in the experiment.
 Explain your observations.
 Your conclusion MUST CONTAIN YOUR SUPPORTING DATA!
 Discuss your analysis of the experiment and the results that you obtained. - Restate the purpose. - Did your results support your hypothesis?
 Were there any errors?
 (There are always errors!) - Where could you go from here?
-What could be a new question to address? - Include answers to extension questions if present. - Sections to be completed the night before the lab are denoted with an asterisk.
+What could be a new question to address? - Include answers to extension questions if present. - \ Sections to be completed the night before the lab are denoted with an asterisk. \

-The introduction and conclusion should never be identical to other group members or any other students in AP Biology.
+The introduction and conclusion should never be identical to other group members or any other students.
 These sections show your interpretation and understanding of the lab only.